Are you Looking When is the best time to visit Salar de Uyuni? the Bolivian Desert? or a Photography guide for Uyuni? We have it all! Let’s start:

 Uyuni: When to Get the Best Photos Guide

 You’ve seen the epic photos and you know you want your own…

 …Of the magical place with a million different perspectives, where creativity runs wild and anything is possible: Salar de Uyuni, in the beautiful Bolivia.

-A huge favorite for photographers and adventurers of all levels, Salar de Uyuni tours give you the chance to hold a llama in one hand, step on your friends, or get a mirror-like reflection.
+Today it is an incredible destination with beautiful reflections of the sky and horizon that make it an ideal spot for photography enthusiasts.
+A huge favorite for photographers and adventurers of all levels, give you chance to hold a llama in one hand or step on your friends.

 And it’s all thanks to salt and rain.

 Salar de Uyuni, located in the Bolivian Altiplano, is one of the most stunning and unique landscapes on Earth, stretching for miles and miles in every direction, the huge expanse of salt flats in Salar de Uyuni provide a fantastic (almost perfectly flat) backdrop for playing with perspective and reflection in your photos.

 After your Uyuni tour exploring and goofing off on camera, you’ll have hilarious, other-worldly and unique photographs to take back as souvenirs that really represent the variety of beauty that Bolivia has to offer.